MajstorUgvej/PotapanjeBrodova/README.md

 ## Running the Program

 All code is contained in the main.cpp file.
 Simply download main.cpp and run it in any C++ compiler.

+* Side note: The code is so big for relatively simple game because I made it to be unbreakable by user's input.